World Professional Chuckwagon Association: History of Chuckwagon Racing

 who suggested the idea to Guy Weadick.

 Whether it one single event of a combination of events that inspired the dream, what matters most is that the dream was realized by Guy Weadick, and the first "official" races took place in 1923 at the Calgary Stampede with just 6 outfits participating.
 Race rules, for all intents and purposes, were originally non-existent and were added every night of that first competition.

-Over the years, rules and equipment have been altered but the one thing that has remained consistent is that the chuckwagon races are one of the most exciting forms of entertainment available to the public at large.
+Over the years, rules and equipment have changed, but what has remained consistent is the entertainment value of chuckwagon races.
 The success of the first races of 1923 saw many other communities throughout Alberta and abroad adding chuckwagon races to their local rodeos and fairs in the years to follow.
 This became the basis of the WPCA Pro Tour as we know it today.